"Chun-Li's always kickin', kickin' is for girls

 - Mercy Graves from Superman: The Animated Series almost exclusively uses high kicks, except for her gun.
 She also wears a short minidress which almost always gives the viewer a great view of her legs even when she isn't fighting.
 No Panty Shots, though.

-- From the The Looney Tunes Show episode "Eligible Bachelors", Granny as a spy during World War II was a Kick Chick, throwing exactly one punch during her flashback, performing kicks the rest of the time.
+- From the The Looney Tunes Show episode "Eligible Bachelors", Granny as a spy during World War II, throwing exactly one punch during her flashback, performing kicks the rest of the time.

 - Applejack kicks apples out of trees for a living.
 She even named her legs "Bucky McGillycuddy" and "Kicks McGee".